popy2k14/SOAS/README.md

 * Volume increase of the alarm after a defined time of alarming
 * Local file as fallback when internet is not available
 * Time sync with GPS for when internet is not available (Optional)
+* Ability to switch off display completely
+  - Display is switched on every alarm.
+* Ability to "Display on/off automatically"
+  - Display is switched on when rotary or alarm button input or when alarm fires
+  - Display is switched off after 10 seconds of no rotary or alarm button input.
+    It will not switch off when alarm_on, snooze_on or music_on
 ## Requirements
 * < €25,-
 * 3d printer (not included in the price)